Leadership Development Program

 Please include three attachments with your application:

-- A current resume or curriculum vitae of the beneficiary(ies).
+3. Please attach a current resume or curriculum vitae of the beneficiary(ies).

 You are not required to work with a particular consultant or leadership development service provider, though the selection of a consultant or service provider must be approved by LSC staff as part of the application process.